tudat-team/tudatpy/README.md

 -DBoost_NO_BOOST_CMAKE=ON
 ````

-Alternatively, add the following to the `CMakeLists.txt` file (extra vigilance required when committing changes):
+Alternatively, add the following to the `CMakeLists.txt`, after line 16 (extra vigilance required when committing changes):

 ````
 set(CMAKE_PREFIX_PATH <CONDA_PREFIX>)